beginning of content

 When you make the appointment ask if you need to drink water so that you have a full bladder.

-Wear some loose clothes so it is easy to access your tummy for the scan.
+Wear loose clothes so it's easy to access your tummy for the scan.

 Can a dating scan harm my baby?

 Ultrasounds, including dating scans, do not harm you or your baby or increase your risk of miscarriage.
-No needles or radiation are used.
+No radiation is used during an ultrasound.

 How much does a dating scan cost?

-Yes.
-You can bring your partner, or a family member or friend to your ultrasound appointments with you.
-It can be useful for someone else to listen to the information provided so that you can chat about it afterwards.
+You can bring your partner, a family member or a friend to your ultrasound appointments.
+It can be useful for someone else to listen to the information provided so that you can discuss it afterwards.

 Questions for your doctor